 In our tests of the board, we were able to communicate with the chip at clock frequencies up to 400 kHz; higher frequencies might work but were not tested.

 To communicate with the L3GD20 in SPI mode, the CS pin (which the board pulls to VDD through a 10 kΩ resistor) must be driven low before the start of an SPI command and allowed to return high after the end of the command.
 Level shifters on the SPI clock (SPC) and data in (SDI) lines enable SPI communication with microcontrollers operating at the same voltage as VIN (2.5-5.5 V).

 In the default 4-wire mode, the gyro transmits data to the SPI master on a dedicated data out (SDO) line.
 If the SPI interface is configured to use 3-wire mode instead, the SDI line doubles as SDO and is driven by the L3GD20 when it transmits data to the master.
 A detailed explanation of the SPI interface on the L3GD20 can be found in its datasheet (2MB pdf).

-We have written a basic Arduino library for the L3GD20 that makes it easy to interface this sensor with an Arduino.
+We have written a basic Arduino library for the L3GD20 that makes it easy to interface this sensor with an Arduino or Arduino-compatible board like an A-Star.
 The library makes it simple to configure the L3GD20 and read the raw gyro data through I²C.

 The datasheet provides all the information you need to use this sensor, but picking out the important details can take some time.
 Here are some pointers for communicating with and configuring the L3GD20 that we hope will get you up and running a little bit faster: